 Involvement with Freshmen

-The Professional Advisors in the Center for Academic Advisement place all freshmen into courses for their first semester at the College.
+The Professional Advisors in the Office of Academic Advisement and the Oxley Career Education Program place all freshmen into courses for their first semester at the College.
 Students are scheduled for courses that meet their academic and programmatic needs.
 This individualized approach reflects a review of each freshman’s high school records, course work, SAT scores, as well as the courses required for his/her intended major.

 Services for Transfer Students